george0st/qgate-sln-mlrun/docs/redis.md

-# Define Redis as on-line feature store
+# Redis as on-line feature store

 ## 1. Preconditions for OS Windows